TommieTKY/pet_artworks_platform/README.md

 **Pet Artworks Platform** is a creative collaboration web application that bridges the **ArtGallery** and **PawPals** projects.

-Built with **ASP.NET Core**, the platform provides comprehensive management tools for different domains.
+Built with ASP.NET Core, the platform provides comprehensive management tools for different domains.
 **ArtGallery** allows guests to explore artworks, artists, and exhibitions, while registered users can manage gallery content.
 **PawPals** enables admins to oversee members and their pets, facilitating connections and CRUD operations.
 Both applications utilize Entity Framework and MVC architecture for a seamless and user-friendly experience.

-The **core connection** between ArtGallery and PawPals is **pet-related artwork**.
+The core connection between ArtGallery and PawPals is **pet-related artwork**.
 Users can explore artworks featuring pets and access detailed pet information associated with each piece.
 Registered users can also add or remove artworks directly from a pet's detail page, enhancing the interactive experience between art and pet communities.

+---

+## Team Contributions

+- ArtGallery MVP: Kit Ying Tong
+- PawPals MVP: Kexin Sun
+- Setup the database: Kit Ying Tong & Kexin Sun
+- Add artwork feature to pet's detail: Kit Ying Tong & Kexin Sun

 ---